 STOP_MODE.ALLOWFADEOUT

-respects the release time in the ADSR modulation of the event (if any present).
+respects the release time in the AHDSR modulator of the Event (if any present).
 If we want an abrupt stop, we use STOP_MODE.IMMEDIATE

 instead.